Can a Fitness Tracker Help Improve Your Heart Health?

 3. Breathing reminders and meeting exercise goals can help you reduce stress

-Fortunately, things you might already be doing here and there, such as relaxation techniques and/or exercise, can help reduce stress — and a fitness tracker may encourage you to more consistently make time for these healthy, stress-reducing behaviors.
+Fortunately, things you might already be doing here and there, such as meditation and/or exercise, can help reduce stress — and a fitness tracker may encourage you to more consistently make time for these healthy, stress-reducing behaviors.

-User beware: Don't place too much emphasis on calorie-burning metrics
+User beware: Don't place too much emphasis on all of your tracker's metrics

-Most fitness trackers offer insights into your heart rate, but just know that these devices shouldn't be relied upon to screen for, diagnose and/or manage an irregular heart rate.
-Talk to your doctor if you notice irregular heart-rate patterns on your fitness tracker.
+Most fitness trackers offer insights into your heart rate, but just know that these devices shouldn't be relied upon to diagnose and/or manage an irregular heart rate.
+Certain smartwatches, however, may be helpful in screening for and monitoring atrial fibrillation (AFib), one of the most common types of arrhythmia.
+Talk to your doctor if you notice irregular heart rate patterns on your smartwatch.

 Additionally, many fitness trackers attempt to help you understand how many calories you burn throughout the day — particularly during exercise.
 Just know that these measurements aren't accurate, especially when calculated during moderate-to-strenuous exercise.